Introduction

 The reopening of the railway provides local, regional and national benefits.
 Our 'strategic context' statement(s) highlights the benefits and includes:

-• tackling the “unsustainable” use of private vehicles to, from, through and within the Peak District National Park;
+• tackling the acknowledged “unsustainable” use of private vehicles to, from, through and within the Peak District National Park;

 • providing additional railway capacity lost as a result of the High Speed 2 Manchester Leg cancellation;